doitintl/doit-easily-marketplace/README.md

 This backend integration can be deployed in several ways.
 Into GKE, or into Cloud Run.
 We recommend Cloud Run.

-## Installation into Cloud Run or GKE
+## Installation into Cloud Run

 See instructions [here](docs/install.md)

 # local setup
-Set it up in a cluster in gcp, easier to run as the SA (rather than suggesting DLing the json key and all that) Deploy it with `IS_CODELAB=true` to run in codelab mode
+Run it in Cloudrun with the codelab enabled